Join a team that is passionate about celebrating inventors and encouraging youth to invent.

-Key responsibilities include: Conducting routine research on potential prize applicants and assisting with outreach for the annual Student Prize program, and assisting with the coordination of the screening and judging process for both awards programs, including scheduling meetings and coordinating logistics; conducting routine research on key stakeholders in the local communities where we operate Invention Education programs, and assisting with our annual outreach campaign; and providing first-line Salesforce administration.
+Conducting web research on potential prize applicants, assisting with outreach for the annual Student Prize program, and assisting with the coordination of the screening and judging process for both awards programs, including scheduling meetings and coordinating logistics; conducting web research on key stakeholders in the local communities where we operate Invention Education programs, assisting with our annual outreach campaign, and creating a monthly analysis of LMIT web traffic and community outreach success stories; and managing collected data and mailing lists, including some Salesforce administration.
 This position will also provide back-up support on general office administration as needed, and will assist in coordinating logistics for Lemelson-MIT’s signature, annual event, EurekaFest.

-The successful candidate must possess strong interpersonal skills, including the ability to interact with diverse sets of individuals; strong attention to detail; a full working knowledge of general office practices and procedures; ability to prioritize and work well under the pressure of deadlines; and the ability to work independently and as part of a team.
+The successful candidate must be very organized and detail-oriented; have experience and/or comfort with managing data; a full working knowledge of general office practices and procedures; be resourceful, curious, and solutions-oriented; be an effective and concise written and verbal communicator; possess strong interpersonal and customer service skills; be able to prioritize and work well under the pressure of deadlines; and have the ability to work independently and as part of a team.
 This position requires the ability to work some nights and weekends during LMIT events.

 Principal Duties and Responsibilities (Essential Functions**):

-- Conducts routine internet research on potential Student Prize applicants, and compiles and presents results to colleagues on a regular basis.
+- Conducts on-line research on potential Student Prize applicants and potential Lemelson-MIT Prize candidates, and compiles and presents results to colleagues on a regular basis.

 - Assists in planning and executing meetings, including copying, collating and assembling materials; scheduling; making room reservations and food orders.